elkcityhazard/andrew-mccall-hugo/andrew-mccall/content/blog/hugo-website-tutorial-how-to-create-a-hugo-website-from-scratch.md

 Hugo is a powerful static website generator written in the GO language.
 It can help you create clean, modern websites that load quickly with little overhead.

+## [VIDEO] Hugo Tutorials

+1.  👉 [ [Video] How To Install Hugo On Windows 10 With Chocolately Package Manager (Less Than 2.5 Minutes)](/blog/2022/06/install-hugo-on-windows-with-chocolately-package-manager/ "Install Hugo On Windows 10 With Chocolately Package Manager")

 ## What is the Hugo static site framework?

 Hugo is one of my favorite website build tools.
 It is very fast.
 They advertise themselves as being "blazingly fast."
 Hugo is a static website generator built with the GO language.
 It uses GO templating and than renders a 100% static website at build time.
 The reason you want this: speed.
 Static websites have less technology debt than other modern workflows that require a server backend to process and build pages on the fly.